Charlie Gammell

 Unrest is spreading across Iran

-“If they shut down the internet, you know it’s serious,” said a well-informed observer of Iran to me yesterday morning.
+‘If they shut down the internet, you know it’s serious,’ said a well-informed observer of Iran to me yesterday morning.
 The internet blackout came yesterday afternoon – along with over a million Iranians marching in streets across the country.
-Strikes are continuing in bazaars and the cries for the end of the Islamic Republic are
+Strikes are continuing in bazaars and the cries for the end of the Islamic Republic are becoming more brazen.
+A video was sent to me before the blackout from Iran’s upscale northern suburbs, home to the sons and daughters of the regime elites, in which the cries of ‘death to the dictator’ could be heard loud and clear.
+‘We are excited,’ was the caption to the video.
+And this morning there came unconfirmed reports that the National Bank of Iran had implemented a ban on people withdrawing cash, a potentially huge moment in events.

-On the afternoon of December 28 in a Tehran electronics bazaar, shopkeepers (known as bazaaris) shuttered their shops and walked out, outraged at a planned gas price rise and crippled at the continuing slide in the value of the Iranian currency and the government’s powerlessness to shepherd Iran’s economy toward something better than corruption, unemployment
+On the afternoon of the 28 December in a Tehran electronics bazaar, shopkeepers (known as bazaaris) shuttered their shops and walked out, outraged at a planned gas price rise and crippled at the continuing slide in the value of the Iranian currency and the government’s powerlessness to shepherd Iran’s economy towards something better than corruption, unemployment and inflationary cycles.
+Tehran’s Grand Bazaar was quick to follow suit.
+A day or so later, several of Tehran’s most prestigious universities staged demonstrations.

 Why the US will probably strike Iran again